klaasnienhuis/devfab/docs/projects/product-tour.md

 <ProductTour />

-A product tour is a great way to show off a product.
-It's a series of steps that guide the user through the highlights of the product.
+A product tour is a great way to show off a product or object.
+It's a series of steps that guides the user through the highlights of a product.
 The user can interact with the product, get more information and even configure the product.
 The product tour makes efficient use of space on a webpage.
 The goal is to grab the user's attention and keep it.

 In this tutorial I will point to the relevant sections in the guide to explain the principles behind the code.
 If this is your first time working with the Sketchfab API, I recommend you start with the [Getting started](../guide/model-loading/getting-started.html) tutorial.